 Focus on the purpose of the organization, not the technology.

 A fire truck does not put out fires.
 Firefighters do.
 This seems obvious, but when it comes to digital technology, the focus seems to be on the AI, the new web site, the new eCommerce platform, the new CRM tool and so on.
 So, when we put "Be Thoughtful" at the top of our values list, we mean literally ignoring the technology and thinking about the purpose of the organization and what it does.

 Make technology serve the needs of people.

 Ask a doctor about Electronic Health Records and you'll almost universally get a sad sigh - this and other similar technology reduces humans to "users" and "use-cases," not people with things to do.
 We rigorously defend humanity from the idiocy of bad technology experiences and insist that technology is supposed to help people, not vice versa.

-Take the magic out of technology.
+Take the magic out of the tech.

-There are people who have never driven a car but they could learn at any time.
+There are people who have never driven a car, but they could learn at any time.
 To drive, they don't need to know how to rebuild the engine, but they do need to know the fundamentals of vehicles and the rules of the road.
 Technology is no different - and people can learn to "drive" technology in the same way they can learn to drive a vehicle; it isn't magic, it's just a mix of skills and knowledge.
 We teach skills and transfer knowledge so there's no magic in how technology can best work for people and organizations.